rsrishi10/Moody-Breeze/README.md

 # Moody Breeze

-This is a music player which i made with the help of Python by importing module like Tkinter, Pygame, sqlite and mutagen.
+A music player which is coded in Python with the help of libraries like Tkinter, Pygame, sq-lite and mutagen.